 Regine Halter and Catherine Walthard, FHNW Academy of Art and Design, Basel

-Faced with the question from which cultural horizon our understanding of design originates and whether this can still be workable today, the international research project Cultural Spaces and Design grants special value to the work experiences of students from non-Swiss life-worlds.
+Faced with the question from which cultural horizon our understanding of design originates and whether this can still be workable today, the international research project Cultural Spaces and Design grants special value to the work experiences which students have gained in life-worlds outside their home countries.
 The development of tools and educational formats for dealing with different design cultures aims to train the perception as well as the notation and articulation of cultural differences.
 This contribution presents and discusses the project’s outcomes.

 Typography in Troubled Times: Making a Case for Historical Research and Critical Design Practice

 Rathna Ramanathan, Royal College of Art, London